canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 - ``authority-id``, ``brand-id`` to your developer ID
-- ``timestamp`` to a RFC3339 formatted string, withing you signing key's validity
+- ``timestamp`` to a RFC3339 formatted string, within you signing key's validity
 - ``store`` to your dedicated Snap Store ID

 Change the value of ``model`` to something representative of your model.

 The ``snaps`` array is a list of snaps that get included in the image.
-The gadget snap has no ``channel`` and ``id``, because it isn't in the store.
+The gadget snap has no listed ``channel`` and ``id``, because it isn't in a Store.
-We're have built it locally and will pass it to the image builder.
+We have built it locally in the earlier steps and will later on pass it directly to the image builder.
-In practice, the gadget snap should be uploaded to the store and then listed in the model assertion along with its channel and id.
+In practice, the gadget snap should be uploaded to a Store and then listed in the model assertion along with its channel and id.
 Uploading to the store makes it possible to use a signed snap that receives updates.

 The ``realtime-kernel`` snap contains the realtime Linux kernel.